GoncaloMatias1/LEIC-PFL_Project/README.md

 We also created a helper function createAdjMatrix to construct an adjacency matrix, so that we can more easily see the distances between the pair of cities.
 This is how the function works:
 - when two cities are connected, the distance is stored
-- when two cities are not connected, nothing is hold.
+- when two cities are not connected, nothing is hold

 The second helper function is getCityIndex, and we created it find a determined city index.
 This way we can reference cities in the adjacency matrix.
 This function also produces an error when a city is not found in the list.